 Think of it like a website builder and hosting platform rolled into one!

-Hosted ecommerce platforms are best for beginners, because you don’t have to spare a single thought for your hosting.
+Hosted ecommerce platforms are best for beginners because you don’t have to spare a single thought for your hosting.
 Even if you’re a hosting pro, these platforms can save you time and even money.

-Easy to budget for, easy to use, and easy to run once set up, they’re ideal for the busy business owner.
+Easy to budget for, easy to use, and easy to run once set up – they’re ideal for the busy business owner.

-Sure, they’re not for everyone – but if they sound like they could be for you, then here’s a quick look at the top three.
 Just like the hosting providers above, we took the time to research and test each one ourselves.
 Not only that, we also got people just like you to test them for us and give us their feedback.
+Sure, they’re not for everyone but, if they sound like they could be for you, then here’s a quick look at the top three:

-Shopify is the best all-around ecommerce platform on the market.
+Shopify is ideal if you have a growing or larger business – coming in just behind Wix with an ecommerce score of 4.6 out of 5.
 It lets you choose a template that matches your industry, design your storefront, customize your settings, add products to your store, and even add extra apps for more power.
 Prices range from $29 to $299 per month.

 This article has broken down the best ecommerce hosting providers, with details to help you decide which one is best for your online store.
 Choosing the right ecommerce hosting couldn’t be more important – you need a speedy, reliable provider with good support and features to help your store succeed.
-This is why we’ve rated InMotion as our number one choice.
+This is why we’ve rated Bluehost as our number one choice.

 On the other hand, some people don’t have the time, money, or technical know-how to choose an ecommerce hosting provider and build a store from scratch – and that’s okay!
 There are other platforms that will host your store for you.
 You can build, manage, and grow your store all in one place, under one price, keeping it simple but no less effective.
-The best of these platforms is Shopify, which combines power with ease of use.
+The best of these platforms is Wix, which combines power with ease of use.

 Give your store a solid foundation with one of these top ecommerce hosting providers, and say hello to fast site speeds and soaring sales!